 The integration of 5G-enabled devices promises to automate tasks like never before.
 For instance, self-driving cars will communicate with other vehicles, traffic lights, sensors, and drones.
 In these scenarios, any delay could mean the difference between the seamless flow of traffic and a deadly car crash.

 And that’s where streaming once more comes into play.
 For many IoT devices, low-latency video streaming is a crucial capability.
 Just imagine a future built on this technology.
-Beyond tuning into Netflix from your self-driving Tesla, you’ll likely be relying on a dashcam with object detection capabilities to navigate the roads.
+Beyond playing video games in your self-driving Tesla, you’ll likely be relying on a dashcam with object detection capabilities to navigate the roads.
 Likewise, you’ll use your smartwatch to check your home doorbell camera, and the smart building where you work will use real-time surveillance technology to ensure employee safety and public health.